info201b-au20/project-ereyand/README.md

 >The second data has 25 features (columns).

+>Both data from the last set have 120 observations to indicate which country the percentage (element) belongs to and what year (features).

 - What questions (from above) can be answered using the data in this dataset?

 >The first dataset can provide a basic foundation for analyzing the homeless population in King County, and answers questions of the factors leading to homelessness, as well as how much does mental health impact homelessness.

 >The second dataset provides information about federal programs that address homelessness and provide funding.

+>The last two datasets can answer how many people (male or female) have experienced homelessness in 120 different countries in percentages/rate.
+We can utilze these data sets to answer which country has its citizens experience homelessness the most, what year this occurred, what country has the lowest rate of homeless citizens the past 27 years, the possibilities are endless.